-The document outlines the status of all satellite constellations and Augmentation systems worldwide, with focus on the available Augmentation systems that can be used in the MID Region; the services provided, and requirements to exploit these Navigation services.

-Moreover, this document provides practical information on GBAS deployment, with reference to other Regions experience and factors to be considered in the process of cost estimation for the cost benefit analysis.
+The document outlines the status of Satellite constellations and Augmentation systems worldwide, with focus on the available Augmentation systems that can be implemented in the MID Region; the services provided, and requirements to exploit these Navigation services.
+Moreover, the document provides practical information on GBAS deployment, with reference to other Regions experience and factors to be considered in the process of cost estimation for the cost benefit analysis.